-The term 'Insurable Value' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Insurable Value' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Insurable value represents the level of coverage which an insurance policy provides.
 This is the amount which they company will give to the insured when there is a damage causing event.
 They typically assign these values to policies such as home insurance.
 There is an important difference between the true market value and the insured value that is crucial because homes are involved.
 The value difference between these two numbers on a house can amount to tens (or even hundreds) of thousands of dollars in many cases.

 Insurance companies employ a standard computer model nowadays to figure up this insured value amount.
 This helps to guarantee consistency and transparency from one customer to the next.
 Customers are able to ask for a second round opinion or even a full reassessment when they feel that the policy does not fairly and fully appreciate their asset’s true value.
 In order to come up with insurable value, the insurance company will look at improvements which are done to the property.
 This might be a variety of changes made to the land or building.
 Some of these would be expansions to the primary house, a new roof, permanent updates or renovations made inside the house, and any new outbuildings constructed on the property.